cappuccino/cappuccino/README.markdown

 1. `capp gen HelloWorld`
 2. `cd HelloWorld`
 3. `python3 -m http.server` (any local http server can be used)
-4. Go to `localhost:8000` in your web browser.

 ### Building Cappuccino from source